allanreda/myldretid-kbh.dk/README.md

 - Deploy updated prediction image to 'prediction-morning-prod' Cloud Run service
 - Deploy updated prediction image to 'prediction-afternoon-prod' Cloud Run service

+## Final Notes
+This project started as a personal frustration with unpredictable rush-hour traffic.
+It has since turned into a fully automated, production-ready forecasting system powered by real-time data, machine learning, and cloud infrastructure.

+I hope it helps make your commute through Copenhagen a little more predictable.

+If you have any questions about the project, collaboration inquiries, or suggestions for improvements, feel free to reach out at allanreda99@gmail.com.

+Thanks you for taking the time to read the Readme and for your interest in the project.
+**-Allan Fattah Reda**